 About Dades and Todra Gorges

-Boumalne de Dades and Tineghir are ideal places to stay if you are doing some walking, exploring in a hire car or even climbing the famous gorges of the Dades Valley and Todra Valley.
-Fascinating places and scenery in their own right and a superb bonus to be enjoyed en route to the Sahara.
+Boumalne de Dades and Tineghir are ideal places to stay if you plan to do some hiking, exploring on self-drive holidays or even climbing in the famous gorges of the Dades and Todra Valleys.
+These locations are fascinating places and scenery in their own right and a superb bonus for a break to be enjoyed en route to the Sahara.

-Between Ouarzazate and Boumalne the route along the Dades Valley passes through a route lined with kasbahs (ruined and renovated); it is also known as the Valley of the Roses and El Kelaa des M'Gouna is the centre of this industry.
-The fortified village renowned for its rosewater, made from petals grown all around this region.
+Between Ouarzazate and Boumalne the route along the Dades Valley passes along a road lined with kasbahs (ruined and renovated); it is also known as the Valley of the Roses and El Kelaa des M'Gouna is the centre of this industry, a fortified village renowned for its rosewater, made from petals grown all around this region.
 Just like the Dades Gorges and Todra Gorge further to the east, this side valley with its pinkish-red cliffs is a wonderful place for hiking.
 In May, the rose has the place of honour in a three-day festival held throughout the area - you can see rose water being made and buy associated products or just enormous bunches of roses to dry.

 Tineghir also offers many cultural interests, such as the famous Jewish neighbourhood and the pottery of El Hart, the Afanour Mosque, the palm grove and El Khorbat with its Museum of Oasis.
 The city is built around a promontory dominated by the ruins of an old residence of Glaoui, which was a military outpost during the protectorate.
 The palmeraie, at 35 km, is full of small Ksours and Kasbahs.
 Walks on foot or by bike are offered to visitors, where they can discover community organisation, in terms of work in fields like water distribution.

 The hotel offers a choice of troglodyte (cave) rooms, tented dwellings or the 'classic' rooms; there is a large pool and great Moroccan cuisine.